Domingoferji/Domingoferji/README.md

  **I am open to**:

 - any collobration work,
-- machine learning projects(development or research),
+- machine learning projects(development or research)
-- research internships and
+- job and intership

 ## Skills: